 Like all great beauties, she is incredible, irresistible, fragile and dramatic, alltogether.
 Venezia’s destiny as a forever endangered realm of wonder has a tragic beauty to it, and nothing makes it more obvious than the acqua alta days.
 On October 29, 2018, an exceptional high tide flooded Venice.
 It was the fourth highest ever recorded, and the most dramatic in over a decade.
 The conscience of her ephemerity only added to the beauty, as La Serenissima was stripped of the hords of tourists and the waters held the mirror to her face for two days in a row.

-1 Mont Saint Michel The only possible number one.
+MONT SAINT MICHEL The only possible number one.
 Although is closer and more intimately connected to Bretagne, it will be top-of-mind for any escape in Western France.
 I wrote more about “the wonder” here.
-2 Pays de Caux and The Alabaster Coast.
-La Cote d’Albatre is the French counterpart of the famous white cliffs that are the picture-perfect signature of the English Channel coastline.
+THE ALABASTER COAST AND PAYS DE CAUX La Cote d’Albatre is the French counterpart of the famous white cliffs that are the picture-perfect signature of the English Channel coastline.
 It makes for a great roadtrip, with its towns and villages of quaint charm and the often striking beauty of the high falaises.
 Stop in Etretat, Yport, Fecamp, Veules-les-Roses, Dieppe.
-Etretat has the most beautiful cliffs, Fecamp is a jewel of a town where you…
+Etretat has the most beautiful cliffs, Fecamp is a jewel of a town where you cannot miss…